This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-I looked over at my mom and, with my mouth still full of peanut butter and chocolate, asked, “May I have the recipe for the buckeyes?”
+I looked over at my mom and with my mouth full of peanut butter and chocolate, asked, “May I have the recipe for Grandma’s buckeye cookies?”

 My mom walked back to the kitchen and moments later came out with a handwritten recipe card from my grandmother.
 I took a photo of the card, visited the store for the ingredients the next morning, and here we are today.